-The only coach in school history, Ed Muntz completed his 21st season at the helm of Wesley College's women's soccer program in 2016.
-During that time, he has guided his alma mater to 162 wins, coached a pair of conference rookies of the year and 35 all-conference selections.
+The only coach in school history, Ed Muntz entered his 23rd season in 2017 as the head coach of the Wesley College women's soccer team.
+During that time, he has guided his alma mater to 170 wins, coached a pair of conference rookies of the year and 37 all-conference selections.

 The 2014 season saw the Wolverines reach the 10-win plateau for the first time since 2007.
 Muntz led the squad to three conference wins, tying the mark for most conference wins since joining the Capital Athletic Conference in 2007.

 In 2012, Muntz guided his squad to an 8-8-2 overall record and another CAC postseason appearance.
 Under his mentoring, both Chelsi Biener and Kelly Edmunds were named to the All-CAC Second Team.
 His squad was also honored with the National Soccer Coaches Association of America Gold Award for team ethics.

 In 2011, Muntz helped a roster with just two seniors to the program's largest increase in victories after winning just three games the season prior.
 Wesley won five of their first six games before hitting the meat of the CAC schedule.

 The Wolverines featured a youthful roster in 2009, with 16 freshmen, three sophomores and six juniors.
 The team, however, returned to the CAC postseason, giving the Wolverines six conference playoff appearances in the past seven years.
 Six of the squads seven wins on the season came via shutout.

 Among the 2008 team's eight wins were seven shutout victories.
 The squad also featured an All-CAC pick and two NSCAA East All-Scholar team selections.